 How dangerous is measles?
 Tweet27 March 2013

 Many parents think of measles as a relatively minor disease that might cause a short period of illness, but will not leave any lasting damage.
 They might question whether vaccination against measles is necessary.
 These parents should read the passages below by Roald Dahl, whose daughter Olivia died of measles encephalitis in 1962.
-Measles causes encephalitis (inflammation of the brain) in one in every thousand children who get it.
+Measles causes encephalitis (inflammation of the brain) in about one in every thousand children who get it.
 Encephalitis is still an extremely serious condition which is difficult to treat and almost always requires admission to an intensive care unit.
 Each year in the UK, several thousand unvaccinated children catch measles, and run the risk of encephalitis and death.
 (Also see the short films about measles complications on the measles information page.)

 The following account of taking his daughter into hospital after she had collapsed at home was written by Roald Dahl in a school exercise book hidden away at the back of a drawer in his writing shed: